[This article is part of the Learner's Maya Glyph Guide.]

 · Variants (2):

-§ Bottom: head variant of PIK (bird-head with hand-jaw).
+§ B: Representational/head variant of PIK/PIH (bird-head with hand-jaw).

-· This is the 6th unit in the LC and one calendar unit above the PIK/PIH, i.e. it consists of 20 PIK’s.
-It is known that this calendar unit is not pronounced piktun – that is just a name used by epigraphers for convenience.
-While it’s not entirely clear whether it is of itself a logogram or if it’s a compound with PIK/PIH as part of it, the structure of the three higher units (piktun, kalabtun, and kinchiltun) – all with PIK/PIH at the bottom – suggests that it’s the latter.
+· This is the 6th unit in the LC and one calendar unit above the PIK/PIH, i.e., it consists of 20 PIK’s/PIH’s.
+It’s known that this calendar unit is not pronounced piktun – that is just a name used by epigraphers for convenience.
+It’s reasonably clear that it isn’t an independent logogram but is instead a compound of (the reduced variant of) “TPOPG” with PIK/PIH.
+The structure of the three higher units (piktun, kalabtun, and kinchiltun) – all with PIK/PIH at the bottom further support this.
+See “TPOPG” elsewhere in the CMGG.

-· What distinguishes piktun from pik is the element at the top, which resembles the reduced variant of to.
-However, it is not to:
+· What distinguishes piktun from pik is the (reduced variant of) “TPOPG” at the top.

-o Instead, it’s a left and right feeler or flames or a small shrub (for example in K&L.p61.#4.1), with a single dot protector.
+o In this context (above the PIK/PIH), it resembles the reduced variant of to.
+However, it is not to.
+Instead, it’s a left and right feeler or flames, with a single dot protector.

-§ Furthermore, the feelers of to are very similar to one another – just a single vertical part and a round curl – and they either face in the same direction or are mirror images.
+§ Furthermore, the feelers of to are very similar to one another – just a single vertical part and a round curl (a rounded L-shape) – and they either face in the same direction or are mirror images.
 In contrast, the “flames” or “leaves” of the element at the top of piktun are different from one another, with the left scroll “curled in” and the right scroll more of a “wave” – more like the scrolls of K’AHK’ and with a single protector for the whole element.
+K&L.p61.#4.1 even shows a variant with a small shrub.

 o This was assigned the code T42 by Thompson.